 Something directly related to shooting cars on a race track is of course the wedding cars coming up the driveway of the hotel.
 Obviously certain driveways are better for this shot, and one I love is Castle Dargan and the long up hill driveway it has.
 For Louie & John’s wedding, this shot worked brilliantly for the convoy of Mini’s they had!
 I love the sense of scale here too, and shooting on a long lens, gives an almost tunnel like appearance as the Mini’s drove up.

 Quite possibly my all time favourite ‘car’, is the VW split screen camper van.
 Like the original Fiat 500 (which my wife arrived in for our own wedding!), you can’t help but smile when you see one on the road!
 So naturally I love when there’s one at a wedding I’m shooting, such as Janette & Ronan’s wedding in Castle Dargan recently.

 Finally it’s a wedding, and there’s always a few grooms who like to have a play in the cars!
-Shot right it looks great on camera, & on video & with Sinead & James’ wedding, aside from James driving, the groomsmen definitely had the best view of the action here!
+Shot right it looks great on camera, & with Sinead & James’ wedding, aside from James driving, the groomsmen definitely had the best view of the action here!